uga-libraries/aip-mac-bash-mediainfo/README.md

 # Installation:

    1. Install the dependencies (listed above).
-   2. Download the "aip-workflowdocs" folder with the scripts, stylesheets, and other files needed for the workflow from GitHub and save to your computer.
+   2. Download the "workflowdocs" folder with the scripts, stylesheets, and other files needed for the workflow from GitHub and save to your computer.
-   3. Update the filepath variables in the aip-creation.sh script (lines 31-32) to the location of the aip-workflowdocs folder and Saxon program on your computer.
+   3. Update the filepath variables in the aip-creation.sh script (lines 31-32) to the location of the workflowdocs folder and Saxon program on your computer.
    4. Update the base-uri in the stylesheets and DTD to the base for your identifiers:
          1. mediainfo-to-master.xsl: in variable name="uri" (line 42)
          2. premis.xsd: in the restriction pattern for objectIdentifierType (line 35)